cmeegamarachchi/aab_react_express/README.md

 # ... other OIDC settings
 ```

-Configuration is loaded from `server/src/config/server.config.json` with environment variable overrides.
+The system automatically merges configurations and shows you exactly which sources are being used.
 See the [Configuration Guide](docs/Configuration.md) for detailed information.